MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ### Business process steps

-In this example, we want to examine meetings of a particular length that the Sales division held.
+In this example, we want to examine meetings of a particular length that Sales reps attended.
 To make sure that the data we use is restricted to the correct division, we'll use the "SalesDataSet" that we defined in [Data set steps](#data-set-steps).

 We will describe the creation of a business process in two procedures: